Johnny Handsome: Release and Reception

 The film premiered in September 1989 at the Toronto Festival of Festivals.
 It also screened at the Venice Film Festival.

 Johnny Handsome received mixed reviews from critics.
 It holds a rating of 60% on Rotten Tomatoes based on 15 reviews.

 Henriksen and Barkin were nominated by the Chicago Film Critics Association for Best Supporting Actor and Best Supporting Actress, respectively.

+Siskel & Ebert gave the film "two thumbs up", favorably comparing it to "some of the best film noirs of the '40s" and praised the strong performances by a well-cast ensemble.

 Box office

 The film was a box office failure.
 Hill later said "the foreign reception has been good but I think that's not unexpected.
 Whether it would work for an American audience was always problematic.
 I frankly never thought it would, given what it was, because it was a film that was certainly not a feel good movie.
 I liked it as a piece of work."

 Soundtrack

 The soundtrack for the movie was written by Ry Cooder, with 4 of the 16 songs co-written with Jim Keltner.
 The music was performed by Cooder, Keltner and Steve Douglas, with occasional horn backing, arranged by Van Dyke Parks.
 The soundtrack was produced by Cooder.